nununoisy/gb-presenter-rs/README.md

 - FFmpeg + development libraries
 - Qt6 development packages
 - [a proper SameBoy build environment](sameboy-sys/README.md)
+- Either Zenity or KDialog, if you plan to use the GUI frontend

 Clone the repo with submodules (`git clone --recursive`), `cd` in, and run `cargo build --release` to build.